srirvali33/Twitter-SentimentalAnalysis-using-Sparkstreaming/README.md

 The framework performs SENTIMENT analysis of particular hash tags in twitter data in real-time.
 For example, we want to do the sentiment analysis for all the tweets for #trump, #coronavirus.

-Some of results obtained for postive,negative and neutral sentimental analysis of word #CORONA were found to be:(Shown for postive results below)
+Some of results obtained for postive,negative and neutral sentimental analysis of word #coronavirus were found to be:(Shown for postive results below)

 ![myimage-alt-tag](https://github.com/srirvali33/Twitter-SentimentalAnalysis-using-Sparkstreaming/blob/master/coronavirus-positive.png)